TomasHubelbauer/svg-screencast/readme.md

 ### Allows the caller to provide screenshots in real time or bulk using the API

 SVG Screencast has only a single argument: an asynchronous iterator providing screenshots as quickly or slowly as the caller wants.
-This supports both ahead of time (bulk) and real-time usages.

-### Updates the changed regions only (basic optimizations done, advanced WIP)
+The stamps of the frames are independent of real-time and if the caller provides screenshots faster than SVG screencast can process them, a runtime cache will hold onto them so that they all get processed in order eventually.

+### Determines and replaces the damange area with shortest SVG representation

-SVG Screencast optimizes the generated file size by using an algorithm for change detection in the screenshots which results in small patches from one screenshot to the next instead of a whole screenshot each time, ultimately resulting in small file sizes.
+SVG Screencast optimizes the generated file size by using an algorithm for change detection in the screenshots which results in small patches from one screenshot to the next instead of a whole screenshot each time.
+Additionally, SVG Screencast will look for combinations of patches whose cummulative sizes are smaller than the individual patches, ensuring the optimal combination is chosen, resulting in a small file size.

 More improvements to the motion detection algorithm are underway.

-### Produces SVGs playable in MarkDown/SVG preview on GitHub and in VS Code
+### Produces SVGs than play in HTML and in GitHub & VS Code MarkDown/SVG preview

-The support for SVG Screencast generated files is great, you can essentially use the generated files wherever an image is accepted in MarkDown or HTML documents.

-### Uses standard SVG and CSS features resulting in great support (even Safari)

 SVG Screencast deliberately uses only the most basic SVG and CSS features ensuring that support for the general files is wide and stable.
+You can use the generated SVGs wherever an image is accepted in MarkDown or HTML documents.

 ### Produces very nicely compressible text files taking little space to transmit